perlmaster/html-javascript-css/README.md

 # html-javascript-css
-various HTML and javascript and css stuff I have developed
+various HTML and javascript and css stuff I have developed / modified